dgcamacho/so2021/README.md

 more than one, regardless of the group you are in.
 This allows for flexible handling of unforeseen situations.

+# Submission of Exercises
+On each exercise sheet some exercises are marked as submissions.
+You have approximately two weeks for each of these exercises, where the final date is written next to the exercise.
+In order to get your solutions graded, is has to be commited to your GitLab repository following the procedure:

+1. For each exercise sheet create a new branch called `sheetX` where `X` is the number of the sheet.
+2. Create the new directory following the directory structure as above
+3. Commit your solution to the branch
+4. Create a merge request to your master branch

+After final review of your submission (and maybe inclusion of your corrections) you get a :thumbsup: and can merge your branch into your `master` branch.

 # Style Guidelines
 All programs you submit should follow basic programming rules like the following: